AdamGonda/consoleRunner/README.md

   // required: maps tags to characters
   // example 👇
   renderMap: { player: 'X' },

-  // required: determines how big the rendered view is
-  // example 👇
-  dimensions: { width: 20, height: 10 },

   // optional, maps a numeric character from the console to a value relevant to you
   // example 👇